tc39/proposal-shadowrealm/explainer.md

 Explain why should the realm proposal create a new Realm on the same process, why not in a different process?

-WIP
+_TODO: WIP_

+WIP Idea: mention that different processes is already possible through Workers.
+Meanwhile, Realms provide a more closer channel to execute and control the virtualized environments, with seamless usage in a single script.
+This virtualization model also avoid concerns on security boundaries, e.g. mechanisms to observe time and memory changes.

 ### Security

 This proposal does not mention "security" as one of the primary use-cases, and this is mostly for two reasons:

 1. In the context of the web, "security" is mostly associated to measure duration (time), while the Realm proposal does not provide any mechanism to control or modulate that.
-2. "Integrity" is far better understood in the context of Ecma-262, with strong precedents like closure, objects and private fields, to mention a few.
+2. "Integrity" is far better understood in the context of ECMA-262, with strong precedents like closure, objects and private fields, to mention a few.

 A very simple demonstration of how a new Realm is not a security boundary is the fact that to interact with the code evaluated inside a realm, you must likely combine the new realm's object graph with the outer realm's object graph, e.g.: